jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

 ### 23 Information about land exchange required in referral application
-(1) The information required to be provided under section 13(4)﻿(y)﻿(v) is— (a) a description of both land areas proposed for exchange (for example, maps showing areas and location, addresses, and legal descriptions where possible:
+(1) The information required to be provided under section 13(4)﻿(y)﻿(v) is— (a) a description of both land areas proposed for exchange (for example, maps showing areas and location, addresses, and legal descriptions where possible):
   (b) the financial value of the land proposed to be acquired by the Crown:
-  (c) a brief description of the conservation values of both pieces of land, including an explanation of why the exchange would benefit the conservation estate:
+  (c) a brief description of the conservation values of both pieces of land:
   (d) if the land exchange would trigger a right of first refusal or a right of offer or return, confirmation that the applicant has written agreement from the holder of the right of first refusal or right of offer or return to waive that right for the purpose of the land exchange:
   (e) confirmation by the applicant that no part of any land to be exchanged by the Crown is—
     (i) land listed in Schedule 4; or
     (ii) a reserve declared to be a national reserve under section 13 of the Reserves Act 1977.
+(1A) The description of conservation values under subclause (1)﻿(c) must include— (a) an explanation of why the exchange would benefit the conservation estate; and (b) details of anything registered or noted for conservation purposes on the record of title for the land to be acquired by the Crown.
 (2) If the substantive application is to be lodged by more than 1 person, the reference to the applicant in subclause (1)﻿(d) must be read as a reference to the person who is to be identified in the application as the person proposed to exchange land.

 ### 24 Information required under section 33